Sam Zien

-Samuel D Zien (born August 7, 1959), known as Sam the Cooking Guy, is a Canadian-born television cook, YouTuber, restaurateur, and cookbook author, based in San Diego, California.
+Samuel D Zien (born August 7, 1959), known as Sam the Cooking Guy, is a Canadian-born American television cook, YouTuber, restaurateur, and cookbook author, based in San Diego, California.

 Television career

 Zien's career in television began after quitting his job as an executive for a San Diego pharmaceutical company.
 In 2001, after a poorly timed effort to begin a career in travel television which was derailed by the September 11 attacks, he switched his focus to a cooking show.
 He produced his own test screening and distributed the tape to local San Diego television stations.
 San Diego's then-Fox affiliate XETV-TDT offered him a two to three minute slot during its morning news program.
 The job was unpaid—a situation that changed after his work earned a Regional Emmy from the National Television Academy's Pacific Southwest Chapter.

 In January 2005, Zien moved to County Television Network (CTN), San Diego County's public-access television, after CTN offered him a half-hour time slot on their station.
 His Sam the Cooking Guy show spread to other cities through agreements with sister cable companies; his work was recognized with more Regional Emmys and a book deal from John Wiley and Sons.

 Zien's next break came from the Discovery Health Channel, where Zien signed a deal to shoot the first season of a series called Just Grill This!
 The network was subsequently purchased by the Oprah Winfrey Network; Zien's show was not renewed for a second season.

-In 2008, Zien appeared on NBC's The Today Show in a segment with Kathy Lee Gifford and Hota Kotb.
-After being interrupted repeatedly during the first half of the segment, Zien suddenly spoke emphatically - "Please, can I talk?
-I watch the show every day, everybody has issues with a lot of chatter back here.
-Pay attention, one minute."
-A clip of the segment appeared on YouTube following its airing and in days had surpassed 2,000,000 views, with most commenters applauding Sam for his firm stance in the face of the NBC hosts.